 It’s been tough for everyone trying to hold onto their jobs during the pandemic, but it’s been especially hard on women.
-Four times as many women as men dropped out of the labor force in September alone — roughly 865,000 women compared with 216,000 men, according to research from the Center For American Progress.
+Four times as many women as men dropped out of the labor force last September alone — roughly 865,000 women compared with 216,000 men, according to research from the Center For American Progress.
 The Washington Post wrote in late July that the coronavirus crisis has set back an entire generation.

 This doesn’t bode well for women’s financial futures.
 And while a financial advisor can’t singlehandedly repair the damage of the pandemic and its mishandling, they can help us navigate our way out of this mess we did not cause.
 Even if you weren’t displaced in your career by the pandemic or the accompanying recession, women should feel encouraged to look into retaining a financial advisor for a variety of reasons including the advancement of women at large.
 The financial industry has improved, but it’s still something of a boys club.
 According to the Bureau of Labor Statistics reports that women represent just 31% of U.S. financial advisors.
 Only 23% of women are CFP professionals.

 It’s high time that women crashed this stag party once and for all — especially now that COVID-19 has cost many women their careers.
 GOBankingRates talked to a number of women advisors to learn the top reasons why women should seek their services now.
 Find out why you should find an advisor for your needs.

 Last updated: Aug.
 19, 2021

 Women have a longer life expectancy than men, and this pattern holds even in cases of COVID-19, with research showing that more men are dying from the virus than women.
 For this reason alone, women need to have a firm grip on their financial situation.

 It might sound bizarre to younger generations, but a 2018 report from UBS found that 56% of married women leave investment and long-term financial planning decisions to their husbands, while 85% of wives believe their spouses know more about financial matters than they do.